MrXlVii/crypto_project/README.md

         - OOP working model of the Engima machine used in WW2.
         - Three Rotor Encryption Scheme:
             - i.e. each rotor has a different configuration of characters, the user picks starting position on rotor and one of six rotor configurations (for three)

+**UPDATE: Restructuring the project for better organization, putting Rotor and Core objects into a singular module, below is subject to flux

         FILES:
             1. Rotor.py
                 -Unit test: testRotor